 Psychology is a scientific study of the human mind, mental processes, and behavior.
 It is called a scientific study because psychologists also do various systematic research and experiments to study and formulate psychological theories like other scientists.
-Psychological researches involve understanding complex mental processes, human behavior and collecting different types of data (physiological, psychological, physical, and demographic data), psychologists use various research methods as it is difficult to obtain accurate and reliable results if we use a single research method for collecting research data.
-The type of method they use actually depends upon the type of research.
-Broadly, researches are divide into two types. i.e., experimental and non-experimental researches.
+Psychological researches involve understanding complex mental processes, human behavior, and collecting different types of data (physiological, psychological, physical, and demographic data), psychologists use various research methods as it is difficult to obtain accurate and reliable results if we use a single research method for collecting research data.
+The type of method they use depends upon the type of research.
+Broadly, researches are divide into two types, i.e., experimental and non-experimental researches.
 Experimental researches involve two or more variables, and it studies the effect of the independent variable on the dependent variable (cause-effect relationship), whereas non-experimental researches do not involve the manipulations of variables.
 The concept of variables is briefly explained further in this article.
 Let’s get familiar with some widely used methods of collecting psychology research data.

 1. Experimental Method

 To understand the experimental method, firstly we need to be familiar with the term ‘variable.’
-A variable is an event or stimulus that varies and its values can be measured.
-It is to be noted that we can not regard any object as a variable, in fact, the attributes related to that object are called variables.
-For example, A person is not a variable but the height of the person is a variable because different people may have different heights.
+A variable is an event or stimulus that varies, and its values can be measured.
+It is to be noted that we can not regard any object as a variable; in fact, the attributes related to that object are called variables.
+For example, A person is not a variable, but the height of the person is a variable because different people may have different heights.
 In the experiment method of data collection, we mainly concern with two types of variables, i.e., independent variables and dependent variables.
 If the value of the variable is manipulated by the researcher to observe its effects, then it is called the independent variable, and the variable that is affected by the change in the independent variable is called the dependent variable.
-For example, if we want to study the influence of alcohol on the reaction time and driving abilities of the driver, then here, the amount of alcohol that the driver consumes is the independent variable, and the driving performance of the driver is called the dependent variable.
+For example, if we want to study the influence of alcohol on the reaction time and driving abilities of the driver, then the amount of alcohol that the driver consumes is the independent variable, and the driving performance of the driver is called the dependent variable.
 Experimental methods are conducted to establish the relationship between the independent variable (cause) and dependent variables (effect).
 The experiments are conducted very carefully, and any variables other than the independent variable are kept constant or negligible so that an accurate relationship between the cause and effect can be established.
-In the case of the above example, other factors like the driver’s stress, anxiety, or mood (extraneous variables) can interfere with the dependent variable (driving ability).
-It is difficult to avoid these extraneous variables (extraneous variables are the undesired variables that are not studied under the experiments, and their manipulation can alter the results of the study), but we should always try to make them constant or negligible for accurate results.
+In the above example, other factors like the driver’s stress, anxiety, or mood (extraneous variables) can interfere with the dependent variable (driving ability).
+It is difficult to avoid these extraneous variables; extraneous variables are the undesired variables that are not studied under the experiments, and their manipulation can alter the results of the study, but we should always try to make them constant or negligible for accurate results.

 Control Group and Experimental Group

 Experiments generally consist of several research groups that are broadly categorized into control groups and experimental groups.
-The group that undergoes the manipulation of the independent variable is called the experimental group, whereas the group that does not undergoes the independent variable manipulation, but its other factors or variables are kept the same as the experimental group is called a control group.
+The group that undergoes the manipulation of the independent variable is called the experimental group, whereas the group that does not undergoes the independent variable manipulation, but its other factors or variables are kept the same as the experimental group, is called a control group.
 The control group basically acts as a comparison group as it is used to measure the changes caused by the independent variable on the experimental group.
-For example, if a researcher wants to study that how does the conduction of exams affects the learning abilities of the students, then here, the learning ability of the student is the dependent variable and exams are the independent variable.
+For example, if a researcher wants to study that how does the conduction of exams affects the learning ability of the student, then, here, the learning ability of the student is the dependent variable and exams are the independent variable.
 In this experiment, some lectures will be delivered to the students of the same class and of nearly the same learning abilities (based on their previous exam scores or other criteria), and then the students are divide into different groups, one group is not subjected to give the exams, while the other group has to give the exam of what they have learned in the lesson.
 The group of students that were not subjected to give the exams is called the control group, and the group of students that were subjected to give the exams is called the experimental group.
 The number of experimental groups can be more than one based on how often does the exams are conducted for each group.
 At the end of the experiments, the researcher can find the results by comparing the experimental group with the control group.

 Types of Experimental Method